 For the first hour or so, this is a cheesewire-tight drama as Jordan - compassionate and reassuring - talks the girl down and pragmatically advises her on an exit strategy that won't draw the attention of her kidnapper.

 However, the tension is racked up when he shows himself to be a psychologically unstable nutjob with a bloodlust...and a big shovel.

-It's only when we leave the hothouse pressure of the call centre and Jordan's fraught two-way with the youngster that this weakly resorts to formula and pans out like a bargain basement Silence of the Lambs.
+It's only when we leave the hothouse pressure of the call centre and Jordan's fraught two-way with the youngster that this weakly resorts to formula and pans out like a lesser Silence of the Lambs.

 Still, there's a plenty to savour and Berry has her first role in a while to really ring true.